DimitarUzunov-Dodi/EnergySavingQuizzz/docs/planning/backlog_draft.md

 As an user, I can play a game alone or in multiplayer mode.
 The application shall support at least [TBD] concurrent multiplayer games.

-3. **Custom usernames**
-As an user, I can choose my own display name before each game.

-4. **Joker cards**
-As a user, I have a set of one-time-use jokers per match that I can use before I answer which can give me an advantage in the quiz.
-	- Decrease round duration for all other players by a certain percentage.
-	- Cross out one incorrect answer from the 3 available.
-	- Double the points gained from the current question.

-5. **Waiting room**
+3. **Waiting room**
 As an user, I can join a waiting area for a multiplayer game and I can start a match from the waiting area if there enough players.

-6. **Display answers**
+4. **Display answers**
 As a user I am shown the correct answer as well as other players' answers at the end of each round.

-7. **Rounds are synchronized**
+5. **Rounds are synchronized**
 As a user, I may be sure that all players get the same question at the same time and no two users can get different questions at the same round.

 ## Should have:

+6. **Custom usernames**
+As an user, I can choose my own display name before each game.

-8. **Inactivity kick**
+7. **Inactivity kick**
 As a user I could be kicked out of the match automatically for being inactive.

-9. **Player reactions**
-As a user, I can send a reaction with an emoji to everyone during each question.

-10. **Final score table**
+8. **Final score table**
 As a user, I am shown the final score table at the end of each match.

-11. **Can't join ongoing matches**
+9. **Can't join ongoing matches**
 As an user I cannot join an ongoing match.

-12. **Points are rewarded based on correctness and time** As a user, I get my points based on the correctness on my answer and how fast it was given (in case it's the correct one).
+10. **Points are rewarded based on correctness and time** As a user, I get my points based on the correctness on my answer and how fast it was given (in case it's the correct one).

-13. **20 multiple choice questions**
+11. **~20 multiple choice questions**
 As a user, during the game, I answer ~20 multiple choice questions where each question contains 3 potential answers and only one correct.

 ## Could have:

+12. **Player reactions**
+As a user, I can send a reaction with an emoji to everyone during each question.

+13. **Joker cards**
+As a user, I have a set of one-time-use jokers per match that I can use before I answer which can give me an advantage in the quiz.
+	- Decrease round duration for all other players by a certain percentage.
+	- Cross out one incorrect answer from the 3 available.
+	- Double the points gained from the current question.

 14. **Runtime-generated content**
 The application can generate questions and answers at runtime using data from the db.